AC Milan- A dynasty back on the rise

 *

 Associazione Calcio Milan used to be one of the biggest football clubs in the world during its heyday.
 Among the Italian clubs, Milan has enjoyed the most success in Europe.
-The club has won seven European Cups, second to only Real Madrid, who has 13 to their name.
-It saddens me that a club of Milan’s stature has declined drastically in the past decade.
+The club has won seven European Cups, second to only Real Madrid, with 13 to their name.
+It saddens me that the stature of a Milan club has declined drastically in the past decade.
 From being virtually the table-toppers every alternate year, the club has been an average mid-table team for the last ten years!

 *

-The Serie A in the past was considered by many to be the best league in Europe.
+In the past, Serie A was considered by many to be the best league in Europe.
 The title race was often a three-way battle between Milan, Inter and the “Old Lady of Turin” Juventus.
 But in the last decade, it was reduced to a scramble for the European spots as Juventus kept on winning the league, often by staggering margins.
 From 2012 to 2020, The Old Lady won an incredible nine league titles in a row.
 The Premier League has taken English football to the next level.
 Barcelona and Real Madrid have made Spanish Football the global force it is today.
 Amidst all this, Italian football has somewhat become an afterthought.

 *